w3c/wai-tutorials/source/carousels/structure.html.erb.md

 ### Complex Content
 {:.ex}

 Complex content should use headings, so the content is easily findable.
-If used as teasers, links should be used in a descriptive manner.
+If used as teasers, links should be descriptive.
 In the example below, background images are used, as the images are for illustration only and do only visually support the content of the slide.
 The content of the image itself is not relevant in this case.
+This more complex example is the base of this tutorial:

 {::nomarkdown}
 <%= code_start %>